Exploring Common Causes of Impulse Control and Addiction Disorders

 Common mental health conditions that tend to coexist with impulse control disorder include bipolar disorder, obsessive-compulsive disorder, antisocial personality disorder, post-traumatic stress disorder, conduct disorder, and other depressive disorders.

-If you suffer from a mental health condition and suspect you might be at risk for developing impulse control disorder, call our helpline at 800-598-5053 to speak with a counselor who can provide you with resources and information about available treatments.
+If you suffer from a mental health condition and suspect you might be at risk for developing impulse control disorder, call our helpline at 800-598-5053 (Who Answers?) to speak with a counselor who can provide you with resources and information about available treatments.

 Some prescribed medications have side effects that can increase a person’s risk for developing impulse control disorder and addiction.
 For instance, a 2014 study published in Pharmacology found that certain asthma medications can trigger mental health conditions such as depression and anxiety disorder — which in turn, increase the risk for impulse control disorder.
 Another study published in a 2013 issue of Medical Science Monitor found that medication used to treat malaria listed depression, anxiety, psychosis, and mood changes as side effects.